BLCM/BLCMods/Borderlands 2 mods/Astor/Hammerlock Jakobs Sponsor/ReadMe.md

     - Symbiosis (Southern Shelf)
     - The Name Game (Three Horns - Divide)
     - This Town Ain't Big Enough (Southern Shelf)

-- This Mod will give you the choice between 2 weapons/items instead of a single one, so it will double the chance to get a weapon/item with desired parts..
+_**Note:** This Mod will give you the choice between 2 weapons/items instead of a single one, so it will double the chance to get a weapon/item with desired parts._

+_**Another Note:** The Slap Happy, even if it's a Hammerlock mission will keep his Unique Shotgun Octo Reward... for now!_

 ### Changelog: